cirruslabs-io/suits/pharma.md

 ![Logo1](./images/mobile/pharma/pharma7.jpg)

-7.User can Continue thier Checkout Process For buying their Interested products.They can add or select their required Address
+7.User can Continue their Checkout Process For buying their Interested products.They can add or select their required Address

 ![Logo1](./images/mobile/pharma/pharma8.jpg)